leangjia/blender_docs/manual/addons/object/align_tools.rst

 Align Tools
 ***********

-Use to align the location, rotation or scale of selected objects to the active object on the specified axes.
+Used to align the location, rotation or scale of selected objects to the active object on the specified axes.

 .. seealso::